yuhangear/kaldi-android/ReadMe.md

 Find the following path vosk-android-demo-master\models\src\main\assets\model-en-us

-According to the required files in the path, find the files in the Kaldi model trained by us
+According to the required files in the path, find the files in the Kaldi model trained by us . if you don't have the trained model. you can use the official existing models which repackaged Librispeech model from [Kaldi](http://kaldi-asr.org/models/m13):  https://alphacephei.com/vosk/models/vosk-model-en-us-librispeech-0.2.zip

 The required files are as follows: